bobheadxi/bobheadxi.github.io/_posts/2019-11-8-appengine-branch-previews.md

 to quickly stage previews for the nwPlus design team to provide feedback on.

 Now that I'm back to working on websites, I figured branch previews would come in useful here again (and they have so far!).
-To accomodate this, I introduced some extra steps to our deployment flow:
+To accommodate this, I introduced some extra steps to our deployment flow:

 * *Staging* deployments are primarily for previewing branches.
 By default,